TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.4.7**

-1. Add: `TreeDropdown` now has an indent guild for readability
+**5.4.8**

-2. Add: `TypeReference` now uses `TreeDropdown`, for a much faster rendering.
+1. Improve: `EnumToggleButtons` now uses the same style of `ValueButtons` for a better visual present
-3. Add: `TypeReference` now show the "visible"/"internal" category if you have `AllowInternal` set
-4. Change: `EType.GroupAssembly` & `EType.GroupNameSpace` is now deprecated and is always on in flavor of `TreeDropdown` drawer
-5. Fix: rich label might give an incorrect `</color (trash text)>` tag
-6. Fix: `TreeDropdown` foldout label didn't use rich text drawer
+2. Add: `TypeReference` now add a `string defultSearch = ""` parameter to input a default search string when opening up the popup [#340](https://github.com/TylerTemp/SaintsField/issues/340)
+3. Fix: code compile error when `SAINTS_CODE_ANALYSIS` is disabled [#345](https://github.com/TylerTemp/SaintsField/issues/345)
+4. Add: `ValueButtons` now works with `ShowInInspector`
+5. Fix: `ValueButtons` now update it's display if the value is externally edited

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.